The Hilbert Series and the Flavor Invariants of the 3HDM: Introduction

 However, Hilbert series are in general difficult to compute for large representations composed of many irreducible components, such as those appearing in the 3HDM.
 As will be shown below, the task of computing the full Hilbert series of the 3HDM is technically challenging due to the appearance of higher-order poles, branch-cut ambiguities arising in the contour integrals, and computational difficulties associated with summing large polynomials with large coefficients.
-Indeed, previous studies of the 3HDM Hilbert series were restricted either to power-series expansions of the integrand or to the computation of the ungraded Hilbert series~\cite{Bento:2021hyo}.
-One of the main results of this work is the computation of the full Hilbert series of the 3HDM.
+Indeed, previous studies of the 3HDM Hilbert series were restricted either to power-series expansions of the integrand or to the computation of the ungraded Hilbert series~\cite{Bento:2021hyo}, {which made use of $\Omega$ calculus and Machon's partition analysis~\cite{Xin:2004}.
+The ungraded Hilbert series is obtained by identifying all grading variables of the multigraded Hilbert series, thereby counting invariant operators only according to their total degree.
+While this provides the total number of invariants at a given order, it does not retain information about the representation content from which those invariants are constructed.} One of the main results of this work is the computation of the closed form multigraded Hilbert series of the 3HDM.

-In addition to counting invariant operators using the Hilbert series, we also aim to construct them explicitly.
+In addition to counting invariant operators using the Hilbert series, {our second result resides in constructing the basis of invariant operators} explicitly.
 To this end, we employ a method based on background field techniques.
 These methods were originally developed and proven in the context of supersymmetric theories~\cite{Luty:1995sd,Brax:2001an}, but have since found broader application.
 The basic idea is to treat some parameters (such as the masses) as background values that partially break the global symmetry group.
 The set of invariants under this reduced symmetry can be classified more easily.
 One then combines these invariants with the background fields to reconstruct the invariants of the full symmetry group.
 As we show, this can be done efficiently by generating candidate invariants of the full theory and successively matching them to the invariants in the theory with reduced symmetry.
 This approach allows one to systematically build a basis of invariant operators.
 Variants of this method have been successfully applied in a number of related contexts~\cite{Berger:2018dxg,Almumin:2020yoq,Rajaraman:2022zah}.

 As will be discussed in the following section, the 3HDM contains three adjoint representations and one $\mathbf{27}$ representation of a global flavor symmetry group $SU(3)$.
 While in principle one can compute all independent invariants of the theory, their sheer number makes it impractical to present the full set explicitly.
 Instead, we restrict our attention to operators up to cubic order in the quartic couplings.
 For the special case of invariants containing no $\mathbf{27}$ fields, however, we determine the generating set to arbitrary order in the quartic couplings.
 We expect this truncation to be sufficient for phenomenological applications.